-Social media netiquette rules are the common conventions User Generated Content, UGC.
-So, preferences are up to a user to set.
-It follows, connections are free to engage or disengage.
+Social media netiquette rules are common conventions.
+Hence, User Generated Content (UGC) tips.
+So, preferences are up to a us to set.
+It follows, we are free to engage or disengage.

 Hence, features alter.
 Comments, for example.
 Thus, pages provide free, paid, and public access to social media.